fedeb95/pin/README.md

 # Pin
-Library for mocking Rpi.GPIO transparently.
+Library for mocking Rpi.GPIO for Raspberry Pi transparently, allowing development also on other devices.

-<h1>Attention: this does not yet work as intended.
-It will in a few days, I can't make private repositories.</h1>
+<h1>Attention: this works only in test mode.
+I will tets in a few days, I can't make private repositories and don't have a Raspberry Pi with me.</h1>

 <h2>History</h2>

 I wanted to test some ideas I had in mind for my Raspberry Pi, but I didn't have it with me.
 So I made this really tiny library which acts as a wrapper for RPi.GPIO.
+You can write your code on your laptop, test it and then deploy it on your Raspberry Pi by only changing a value in a JSON.

 <h2>Usage Example</h2>